Lea Michele’s Bikini Body Is Out Of Control As She Films Movie In Hawaii

 This year on the anniversary of Cory’s death, Lea piggybacked off of her former message, simply writing, “The light always remains.”

 Now, six years later, Michele has moved on with her life and is married to Zandy Reich, whom she walked down the aisle with back in March.

-The couple tied the knot with Lea’s former Glee co-star and best friend, Johnathan Groff as her “man of honor” and her other former co-stars, Darren Criss and Becca Tobin, in attendance to watch her say her vows.
+The couple tied the knot with Lea’s former Glee co-star and best friend, Jonathan Groff, as her “man of honor” and her other former co-stars, Darren Criss and Becca Tobin, in attendance to watch her say her vows.

 Meanwhile, fans can see more of Lea Michele by following the actress on her Instagram account.